aiandme-io/firewall/Readme.md

 ```

 ## LLM Reflection
-The AIandMe Firewall lib implements a reflection mechanism to assess the user prompt.
+The AIandMe FirewallOS lib implements a reflection mechanism to assess the user prompt.
 Variable `LLM_AS_A_JUDGE_REFLECTION_PROMPT` in _firewall.py_ file holds this reflection prompt.
-You may alter the prompt to deliver your own reflection mechanism. **However**, you must consider the asynchronous operation of the AIandMe Firewall lib utilizing the streaming mechanism of the LLM providers.
+You may alter the prompt to deliver your own reflection mechanism. **However**, you must consider the asynchronous operation of the AIandMe FirewallOS lib utilizing the streaming mechanism of the LLM providers.
 In that sense, you **MUST** respect the expected input and output format of the LLM assessment so as the lib functions properly and therefore, instruct the LLM in your own reflection prompt to deliver its response accordingly.

 ## Project Files (Self-hosting)
-A typical project using the AIandMe Firewall lib has the following structure:
+A typical project using the AIandMe FirewallOS lib has the following structure:

 ```
 project